 - Forestry and paper

-VA will work together with JAMK, the University of Applied Sciences, in Jyväskylä in Finland, and in dialogue with stakeholders, to develop a regional hub for Finland/Sweden that will have a focus on the forestry and paper sector.
+VA is working together with JAMK, the University of Applied Sciences, in Jyväskylä in Finland, and in dialogue with stakeholders, to develop a regional hub for Finland/Sweden that will have a focus on the forestry and paper sector.

 For further information, please contact Maria Hagardt, Project Manager at VA.